AnkitAhlwat/Breakly/README.md

 ├── main.html                # After user login, what they will see to prompt them to set reminder
 ├── profile.html             # Displays user profile
 ├── setreminder.html         # Set reminder form for users to input data for when they want
-├── user_page.html           # After user sets reminder, will redirect to this page which tells them when their next break is
+├── user_page.html           # User homepage
 ├── weekly.html              # Displays users weekly summary of breaks taken
 └── README.md